Zup-Protocol/zup-dexs-subgraph/README.md

 To add a new network to the subgraph, you need to do a few things:

-1. Add the network to the [networks.json](./networks.json) file, with all the necessary information for the subgraph, such as all DEXs factory for that network.
+1. Add a new subgraph manifest in [subgraph-manifests](./subgraph-manifests) for the intended network with the DEXs supported in that network.
-2. Add a new constant with the same network name as `networks.json` in [current-network.ts](./src/utils/current-network.ts) for the new network.
+2. Add a new constant with the network name (following the [Network CLI Name](https://thegraph.com/docs/en/supported-networks/) from the Graph) in [current-network.ts](./src/utils/current-network.ts) for the new network.
 3. Add a new entry for each function defined in [current-network.ts](./src/utils/current-network.ts) that needs to be overriden for the new network.

-After that is done, you can run `yarn codegen && yarn build` to generate the new subgraph build and deploy it!
+4. Optionally, add a new deploy script in [package.json](./package.json) for the new network (following the pattern `deploy:networkname`), to make it easier to deploy